 Leihlani nodded.
-“Kieran is correct: we need to see your King Whelan.”
+“Kieran is correct.
+We need to see your King Whelan immediately.”

 Captain Song nodded weakly, trying not to lean away from Leihlani’s scrutiny.
 He beckoned one of the officers over.
 “Run ahead and tell His Majesty to expect us.”

-Orean had an unusual design – it was, in essence, a city within a city.
-Maebhe had always thought that the outer city looked the way someone who’d never seen a city might design one.
-Everything was planned and compartmentalized the way cities rarely were, too inorganic.
+Orean had an unusual design: it was, in essence, a city built around another city, though Maebhe had always thought that the outer city looked the way someone who’d never actually seen a city might design one.
+Everything was planned and compartmentalized the way cities rarely were.
 And because of the hilly landscape, the streets were confusingly convoluted.
-To get to the palace, they’d have to go up hills and down hills, around bends and through neighborhoods.
+To get to the palace, they’d have to walk up hills and down hills, around bends and through neighborhoods.
 It was a shame Leihlani couldn’t fit in a carriage.